 Our App Maker will create a complete iOS App for you with navigation toolbar, the icons set for all the iPhone and the iPad versions, you can push notifications to your iOS App users and get the usage statistics of your App by using the Google Firebase service (FREE) and even earn money with the Google AdMob service.

-In order to run your iOS App, Apple requires you to have a Mac PC with the Xcode tool installed on it.
+In order to run your iOS App, Apple requires you to have a Mac computer with the Xcode tool installed on it.
 The Xcode is the primary development tool of Apple for developing applications for the Apple products.
-Unfortunately, Apple release this tool for the Mac PCs only and there is no legitimate way to install it on Windows / Linux PCs.
-You can install the Mac OS in a Virtual Machine (such as Virtualbox) under Windows or Linux OSs and then install the Xcode on it, but this is not recommended.
+Unfortunately, Apple released this tool for the Mac OSs only and there is no legitimate way to install it on Windows / Linux PCs.
+You can install the Mac OS in a Virtual Machine (such as Virtualbox) under Windows or Linux OSs and then install the Xcode on it, but this way is less recommended.

-This tutorial will guide you to run your iOS App in your own Mac PC under the simulator of the Xcode tool.
+This tutorial will guide you to run your iOS App in your own Mac computer under the simulator of the Xcode tool.

-Here are the stages to compile and run your iOS App in your Mac PC under the simulator of the Xcode tool:
+Here are the stages in order to compile and to run your iOS App under the simulator of the Xcode of your Mac.